openstack/openstack-ansible/doc/source/user/prod/gnocchi_redis.rst

 .. _supported storage systems: https://gnocchi.xyz/intro.html#incoming-and-storage-drivers

-When your Swift installation uses Ceph as backend, the only one left for this setup is Redis.
+When your Swift API endpoint uses Ceph as a backend, the only one left for this setup is Redis.

 So first of all setup a redis server/cluster, e.g. with this `ansible role`_.